What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 What other deal protection and costs coverage mechanisms are most frequently used by acquirers?

-An acquirer may require the target to pay a ‘break fee’ if certain events occur which prevent the acquirer’s offer from proceeding, such as the target accepting a superior proposal or breaching the scheme implementation agreement.
-The Takeovers Panel generally considers a break fee not exceeding 1% of the equity value of the target acceptable.
+For a scheme or takeover, an acquirer may require the target to pay a ‘break fee’ if certain events occur which prevent the acquirer’s offer from proceeding, such as the target accepting a superior proposal or breaching the implementation agreement which it has signed with the bidder.
+The Takeovers Panel generally considers that, absent other unacceptable factors, a break fee not exceeding 1% of the equity value of the target is acceptable in the case of a binding agreement.

 An acquirer may require the target to agree to ‘no-shop’ restrictions, where the acquirer cannot solicit alternative offers, ‘no-due-diligence’ restrictions, where the acquirer cannot give alternative acquirers access to due diligence information or ‘no-talk’ restrictions, where the acquirer cannot negotiate with alternative acquirers.
-These mechanisms should be drafted in accordance with the Takeovers Panel’s guidance on lock-up devices and have carve-outs for superior proposals (see Q9).
+These mechanisms should be drafted in accordance with the Takeovers Panel’s guidance on deal protection devices (Guidance Note 7) (if applicable) and certain of them must have carve-outs to enable the target directors to comply with their duties (e.g. see Q9).

 Which forms of consideration are most commonly used?